 Hedge Fund Crowds and Mispricing

-Recent models and the popular press propose that hedge funds follow similar strategies, resulting in crowded trades that destabilize prices.
-Inconsistent with conventional wisdom, we find little evidence that hedge funds crowd into the same stocks—their portfolios are remarkably independent.
-Moreover, when hedge funds do buy and sell the same stocks, their demand shocks appear to drive prices toward, rather than away from, fundamental values.
-Even in periods of extreme market stress, we find little evidence that hedge fund demand shocks are inversely related to subsequent returns.
+Recent models and the popular press suggest that large groups of hedge funds follow similar strategies resulting in crowded equity positions that destabilize markets.
+Inconsistent with this assertion, we find that hedge fund equity portfolios are remarkably independent.
+Moreover, when hedge funds do buy and sell the same stocks, their demand shocks are, on average, positively related to subsequent raw and risk-adjusted returns.
+Even in periods of extreme market stress, we find no evidence that hedge fund demand shocks are inversely related to subsequent returns.
 Our results have important implications for the ongoing debate regarding hedge fund regulation.